juanchav/Unsupervised_Learning_ML2_W1/README.md

 # Unsupervised Learning Workshop1

-Here we are going to explore how some unsupervised learning methods have been built!
+We will study some unsupervised learning methods to reduce dimensionality in order to learn the basics of them

 ## Files (notebooks a py files):